Senior DevOps Engineer Interview Questions for Production Systems

 5. RTO/RPO Targets:

-- Regular DR drills (monthly)
+- Regular DR drills with restore validation

-- Documented runbooks
+- Documented runbooks with owners and escalation paths

-- Automated failover where possible
+- Automated failover where the failure mode is well understood

 Rarity: Common